GoodNello/pets/README.md

 ## [Gallery](http://imgur.com/a/GLtU5)

 ## Development
 I'm currently working in my free time on this plugin.
-As of now, you can only create and associate pets to users.
+As of now, you can only create and associate pets to users in the backend.

+Frontend is currently in development [here](https://github.com/GoodNello/Pets/tree/feat-frontend).